fioprotocol/fips/fip-5.md

 HMAC('sha256', WalletSecret, 'Blockchain level secret key') == Blockchain level secret key HMAC('sha256', WalletSecret, ''NBPA secret key' + AddressPublicKey) == NBPA level secret key
 ```
-The NBA will then be placed on the FIO Chain using new action as three distinct encrypted blobs.
+The NBPA will then be placed on the FIO Chain using new action as three distinct encrypted blobs.
 The data includes:
 * Chain code
 * NBPA encrypted with FIO Address level secret key - this secret will be used to encrypt all NBPAs placed by that FIO Address
 * NBPA encrypted with Chain level secret key - this secret will be used to encrypt all NBPAs of a particular chain, e.g. Ethereum.